pcal43/mob-filter/CONFIG.md

 Two integers between 0 and 16.
 True if mob is spawning in a lightLevel within the range.

 #### `skylightLevel`
-Two integers 0 and 15, inclusive.
-True if a mob is spawning on a block whose [Sky Light level](https://minecraft.wiki/w/Light#Sky_light) is within the range.
+*Only availble in versions `0.14.3+1.21.4` and later.*  Two integers 0 and 15, inclusive.
+True if a mob is spawning on a block whose
+[Sky Light level](https://minecraft.wiki/w/Light#Sky_light) is within the range.

 #### `moonPhase`